KenoKokoro/laravel-basetree/readme.md

     Example: `php artisan basetree:bll --model=App\\Models\\User --dal-interface=App\\DAL\\User\\UserRepository`

 3. Generate controller.
 The generated controller will have the given business logic layer injected inside the constructor

+NOTE: At this point, the generator is only creating controller extending the `RestfulJsonController`.
+You will have to change the extension manually on the generated controller in order to extend the `WebController` or create it manually

     ```php
     Usage:
       php artisan basetree:controller [options]